Tuesday, April 4, 2023

 ancient animal-headed sculpture

 See also: "Darned If I Can Tell You How Magic Works".
 It's a 3-minute read on Medium.
-Medium lets you read a certain number of stories for free every month.
-You may also consider a paid membership on the platform.
+Consider a paid membership on the platform.

 By the way, on Twitter, does a tweet benefit more from being "liked" or "retweeted"?
 As of 2023: @AlexandraErin